5 Things I wish I knew before going to Sequoia and Kings Canyon National Park

 Visitors may experience changing climates at different parts of the park due to the elevation change.
 Kings Canyon tends to be hotter than Sequoia.

-Kings Canyon is the home to the “Nation’s Christmas Tree” which is the second large tree in the world.
+Kings Canyon is the home to the “Nation’s Christmas Tree” which is the second largest tree in the world.

 We saw bears during our hike!